EPC Intermediate Gravel Race Build Block (9 wk)

 This plan is built for the "Weekend Warrior" that can schedule 7 to 10.5 hours of training per week (over 5 days per week) in preparation for a 50-mile gravel bike race.
-It's based on several other coaches' plans, but all workouts are built in TP as Matt's interpretation of the intent of the workouts with Matt's approach to interval workout construction and timing.
+It's based on proven methods of progressive overload and periodization.

 For athletes working Monday through Friday, begin this plan on a Monday (Fridays are Rest Days, and the long rides will be on Saturdays and Sundays).
 For athletes with other work schedules, it may work best for you to begin the plan on another day of the week.